angeal185/vernam-cipher/README.md

-# otp-cipher
+# vernam-cipher
-one-time-pad cipher in javascript
+Vernam cipher in javascript